-• Complete development and regulatory approval of DMT310 for acne.
+- Complete development and regulatory approval of DMT310 for acne.
 We recently completed a Phase 2b clinical trial of DMT310 for the treatment of moderate-to-severe acne.
-We plan to hold an End of Phase 2 meeting with the U.S. Food and Drug Administration, or FDA, in the second half of 2022, and subject to the end of this Phase 2 meeting, we plan to initiate two pivotal Phase 3 clinical trials for DMT310 in the second half of 2022, with top-line results expected in the first half of 2024.
-Assuming we receive positive clinical results, we would expect to submit a new drug application, or NDA, for DMT310 for the treatment of moderate-to-severe acne in the second half of 2024.
+We plan to hold an End of Phase 2 meeting with the FDA, in the second half of 2022, and subject to the end of this Phase 2 meeting, we plan to initiate two pivotal Phase 3 clinical trials for DMT310 in the second half of 2022, with top-line results expected in the first half of 2024.
+Assuming we receive positive clinical results, we would expect to submit a new drug application, or NDA, for DMT310 for the treatment of moderate-to-severe acne in the second half of 2024. - Complete a Phase 2 trial of DMT310 for the treatment of psoriasis.
+In October 2021, we announced top-line results of our Phase 1b POC trial in patients with mild-to-moderate psoriasis.
+We believe the results of this POC study warrant the continued development of DMT310 for the treatment of psoriasis.
+We plan to initiate a Phase 2 trial for DMT310 in psoriasis in the first half of 2022.
+If successfully developed and commercialized, we believe DMT310 would be the first once-weekly topical product available to treat psoriasis. - Complete a Phase 2 trial of DMT310 in rosacea.
+Based on the data obtained from our Phase 2 trials in acne and the anti-inflammatory results seen in-vitro, we initiated a Phase 2 trial of DMT310 for the treatment of rosacea in November 2021, with top-line results expected in the second half of 2022.
+We believe this will help bolster our pipeline and could establish the broader use of DMT310 in multiple inflammatory skin diseases. - Explore mutually beneficial partnership opportunities for our DMT410 program in hyperhidrosis and aesthetic skin conditions.
+In November 2021, we announced top-line results of our Phase 1b POC trial of DMT410 for the treatment of multiple aesthetic skin conditions using our Spongilla technology for the topical application of OnabotulinumtoxinA (brand name BOTOX®).
+We believe this trial provides further data of the ability for DMT410 to topically deliver botulinum toxin into the dermis for skin conditions and diseases.
+Based on the results of DMT410 in hyperhidrosis and aesthetics, we are currently exploring partnership opportunities to further develop DMT410 for the topical treatment of skin diseases and aesthetic skin conditions. - Acquire or in-license additional dermatology programs to our portfolio that complement our current product candidates We continuously evaluate potential partnering opportunities that will bolster our current product candidate portfolio and provide substantial value to our organization.
+We intend to focus on early to mid-stage development product candidates to generate clinical data and potentially move to later stages of development and ultimately on to commercialization.

-- Complete a proof-of-concept, or POC, trial of DMT310 for the treatment of psoriasis.
-In March 2021, we initiated a Phase 1b POC trial in patients with mild-to-moderate psoriasis and expect top-line results in the second half of 2021.
-We believe the anti-inflammatory properties of DMT310 on IL-17A and IL-17F, the major effector cytokines in the pathogenesis of psoriasis, may result in a topical product that can be used to treat psoriasis.
-Assuming positive clinical results, we expect to initiate a Phase 2 trial in the first half of 2022, with results expected in the first half of 2023.
-If successfully developed and commercialized, we believe DMT310 would be the first once-weekly topical product available to treat mild-to-moderate psoriasis. - Complete a Phase 2 trial of DMT310 in rosacea.
-Based on the data obtained from our Phase 2b trials in acne and the anti-inflammatory effects seen in-vitro, we plan to initiate a Phase 2 trial for DMT310 in rosacea in the second half of 2021, with top-line results expected in the second half of 2022.
-Assuming we receive positive clinical results, we would expect to initiate two Phase 3 trials in the first half of 2023, with results expected in the second half of 2024.
-We believe this will help bolster our pipeline and could establish the broader use of DMT310 in inflammatory skin diseases. - Complete a POC trial for our DMT410 program in aesthetic conditions.
-In November 2020, we initiated a Phase 1b POC trial of DMT410 for the treatment of multiple aesthetic conditions, and expect top-line results in the third quarter of 2021.
-We believe this trial may provide further positive data for the DMT410 regimen to topically deliver botulinum toxin for skin conditions and diseases. - Explore mutually beneficial partnership opportunities for our DMT410 program in hyperhidrosis and aesthetic conditions.
-Based on the results for DMT410 in hyperhidrosis and the future results in the ongoing aesthetic trial, we plan to pursue mutually beneficial partnerships with botulinum toxin companies, to target topical treatment of skin diseases and aesthetic conditions utilizing our DMT410 program. - Acquire or in-license additional dermatology programs to our portfolio that complement our current product candidates We continuously evaluate potential partnering opportunities that will bolster our current product candidate portfolio and provide substantial value to our organization.
-We intend to focus on early to mid-stage development product candidates to generate clinical data and potentially move to later stages of development and ultimately on to commercialization. - Maximize the value of our portfolio by commercializing our product candidates in territories where we can do so effectively and partner for other territories to help us reach new markets.
+- Maximize the value of our portfolio by commercializing our product candidates in territories where we can do so effectively and partner for other territories to help us reach new markets.
 If we receive FDA approval for our product candidates, we plan to maximize the territories where they could be sold by partnering with established companies in new territories outside of the U.S. market, if possible. - Further strengthen our intellectual property portfolio, path to new chemical entity, or NCE, exclusivity, raw material supply and advance our regulatory filings.
 We plan to continue to strengthen our IP portfolio, seek NCE exclusivity for DMT310, maintain our exclusive supply agreement for our raw material requirements, and continue to protect our proprietary information.
 We believe these activities will be our primary competitive advantages if our product candidates receive regulatory approval.